1864 - Jesse W. Freel was born in Warren County, Iowa.

 August 22, 1876 - Henrick Neils Hanson was born in San Pete County, Utah, to Neils P. and Julia Jensen Hanson, both immigrants from Denmark.

-Late 1880’s - Frank Austin rode horseback with his bedroll tied to the back of his saddle from New England to central Nebraska, where he was invited to a church picnic and met a slender dark-haired girl named Myra Damon.
-His westward ride came to an end, they were married and started developing their place near Sargent on the Little Loup River.
-To this union were born three children, Hazel, Albert (who died as an infant), and Roscoe Charles.
+Late 1880’s - Frank Austin rode horseback with his bedroll tied to the back of his saddle from New England to central Nebraska, where he was invited to a church picnic and met a slender, dark-haired girl named Myra Damon.
+His westward ride came to an end, they were married, and they started developing their place near Sargent, on the Little Loup River.
+To this union were born three children, Hazel; Albert (who died as an infant); and Roscoe Charles.

 May 7, 1887 - Jesse W. Freel and Alvada Ratliff were married in Wayne County, Iowa.

 July 9, 1889 - Celia Roxie Freel (pictured below) was born in Corydon County, Iowa, to Jesse and Alvada Freel.

 1890 - Jesse and Alvada Freel moved with their infant daughter to Weston County, Wyoming, and homesteaded on Stockade Beaver Creek.